On our fourth day in Florence, we made a day trip

 The view from the top of Torre di Pisa |

-From there you can see the beautiful town of Pisa in 360 degree view and the surrounding Tuscan country side.
-On the top of the tower you will also find 7 massive bells hung elegantly.
+From there you can see the beautiful town of Pisa in 360 degree view and

 The bells on atop of Torre di Pisa |